Skip to main content

 Moving forward, SCALA in Colombia aims to:

-• Produce a guide to systematize 15 traditional territorial agricultural practices and techniques.
+• Produce a guide to systematize 15 traditional territorial agricultural practices and techniques, including those of Indigenous Peoples.

 • Collaborate with local government officials to integrate adaptation and mitigation actions into local development plans.